 Georgia - Cambridge College is authorized under the Nonpublic Postsecondary Educational Institutions Act of 1990.
-The College meets the requirements of the Nonpublic Postsecondary Education Commission to offer selected programs in the state of Georgia: B.A. in Multidisciplinary Studies, B.S. in Management Studies; Master of Education, M.Ed. in School Administration, School Guidance, School Library, and Special Education; C.A.G.S. in Educational Leadership in Curriculum and Instruction, School Administration, and Special Education Administrator; Master of Management in Health Care Management.
+The College meets the requirements of the Nonpublic Postsecondary Education Commission to offer selected programs in the state of Georgia: Master of Education, M.Ed. in School Administration, School Guidance, Library Teacher, and Special Education; C.A.G.S. in Educational Leadership in Curriculum and Instruction, School Administration, and Special Education Administration.